viktech/Writing/SynScriptingLessonOne.md

 PPS.  /etc/hosts is a file with no file extension.  if you 'mkdir /etc/hosts' both a file named './hosts' will still exist, and the directory named './hosts/' will be created.
 Both can live in the same directory, in this case, '/etc/'.
 If you want to try, you might need to do 'sudo mkdir /etc/hosts' because you may not have naked write permissions.
 You can undo 'mkdir' with 'rmdir' (remove directory.)
 You can use 'rm' (remove) to delete files.
 Just manpage the commands for syntax :) And don't accidentally remove '/etc/hosts' :(

 Good luck, happy hunting, and most importantly: have fun!
+Remember to take Virtual Machine Snapshots.